Wimbledon only Grand Slam to have pandemic cover, likely to get $141 million as insurance: Report

 “Of course, we are fortunate to have insurance,” Richard Lewis, the All England chief executive, was quoted as saying.
 “It helps but it doesn’t solve all the problems.”

 Lewis said that concerns about the Sars outbreak in 2003 prompted officials to ask for a virus-related clause.
-Wimbledon is the Grand Slam to have the insurance for pandemics.
+Wimbledon is the only Grand Slam to have insurance for pandemics.